Workplace Breastfeeding Legislation and Female Labor Force Participation in the United States: Introduction

 The acts of working and of breastfeeding are in direct competition for a mother's time \citep{roe1999there}.
 For women who report breastfeeding in the CDC's Infant Feeding Practices Survey II, the mean number of hours per week spent breastfeeding is 12.01 (standard deviation 8.42), and 16.45 (8.98) hours per week in the first 3 months after childbirth.
-There is therefore an opportunity cost of breastfeeding, measurable not only in terms of reduced income from work absences, but in reduction in the rate of acquiring human capital.
-The female worker's decision process also impacts her employer, who loses productivity when she postpones returning to work in order to extend breastfeeding durations.
+This suggests a possible opportunity cost of breastfeeding, measurable not only in terms of reduced income from work absences, but in reduction in the rate of acquiring human capital.
+The worker's decision process also impacts her employer, who loses productivity when she postpones returning to work in order to extend breastfeeding durations.
 The impact of maternal employment on breastfeeding initiation and duration has been examined at length in the medical literature \citep{kurinij1989does, fein1998effect, abdulwadud2007interventions}.
 Women who return to full-time employment three months after the birth of a child breastfeed for a shorter durations \citep{lubold2016breastfeeding}, and returning to work less than three months after the birth of a child is negatively associated with both breastfeeding duration and initiation \citep{chatterji2005does}.
-The converse of these findings, i.e. the impact of breastfeeding on labor market outcomes for women, is less frequently studied.
+The converse of these findings, i.e. the impact of breastfeeding on labor market outcomes for women, is less frequently studied in the United States.